fstandhartinger/smooth-operator-client-python/README.md

 *   **[Usage Guide](docs/usage_guide.md):** Detailed examples and explanations for common use cases.
 *   **[Example Project](https://github.com/fstandhartinger/smooth-operator-example-python):** Download, follow step by step instructions and have your first automation running in mintes.
-*   **[Documentation](https://smooth-operator.online/agent-tools-api-docs/toolserverdocs):** Describes the endpoints of the local tools server the python client library communicates with.
+*   **[Documentation](https://smooth-operator.online/agent-tools-api-docs/toolserverdocs):** Detailed documentation of all the API endpoints of the server that is doing the work internally.

 ## License